riviox/DOS-Simulator/README.md

 ## How to Use?

 To run the DOS Simulator, simply open the `index.html` file in any modern web browser.
-Then, enter your commands in the command line at the bottom of the screen and press Enter to execute them.
+Press TAB to start.

 ## Available Commands